dubstar-04/LibLathe/README.md

 | :warning: WARNING: LibLathe is currently experimental / Proof of concept and only suitable for testing. |

 ## Build
 Liblathe is a python library with a C++ core.
-Liblathe core can be compiled using the following steps:
+Liblathe core can be compiled and tested inplace using the following steps:

-* cd liblathe
+* cd Liblathe
 * cmake .
 * make

+### Local testing
+* python3 ./examples/defeature_example.py

+## Instalation
+* python3 setup.py bdist_wheel
+* pip3 install <dist/*liblathe.whl>

 ## Examples
 ### Facing: